 Overview of This Information Collection

 (1) Type of Information Collection: Revision of a Currently Approved Collection.

-(2) Title of the Form/Collection: Training and Technical Assistance Semi-Annual Status Report.
+(2) Title of the Form/Collection: COPS Extension Worksheet.

 (3) Agency form number, if any, and the applicable component of the Department sponsoring the collection: None.
 U.S. Department of Justice Office of Community Oriented Policing Services.

-(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that 41 respondents will complete the form within two hours semi-annually.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond/reply: It is estimated that approximately 2,700 respondents annually will complete the form within 30 minutes.

-If additional information is required contact: Lynn Bryant, Department Clearance Officer, United States Department of Justice, Justice Management Division, Policy and Planning Staff, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature
+If additional information is required contact: Brenda E. Dyer, Deputy Clearance Officer, United States Department of Justice, Justice Management Division, Patrick Henry Building, Suite 1600, 601 D Street NW., Washington, DC 20530.Start Signature